solana-foundation/solana-improvement-documents/proposals/0064-transaction-receipt.md

 ## Security Considerations

-We prepend 0x0 to leaf nodes and 0x1 to internal nodes to avoid second preimage attacks where a proof is provided with internal nodes as leaf nodes.
+We prepend 0x00 to leaf nodes, 0x01 to internal nodes and 0x80 to the root node respectively to avoid second preimage attacks where a inclusion proof is provided with internal nodes as leaf nodes.

-We also make sure that the proof doesn't contain any consecutive identical hashes.
+We also make sure that the inclusion proof doesn't contain any consecutive identical hashes.

 Security considerations defined in the merkle tree specification by the Firedancer team: